 Key Takeaway: Even if you do everything right, you’ll still get skimmers.
 If you have some employee newsletter ideas floating around in your head, test it out with one of our experts.

 Your newsletter can help you learn about how your employees engage with your newsletters.
-ContactMonkey’s internal communications solution can track recipient engagement like email opens and link clicks—even showing you each employee’s unique actions—as well as the location of those opening your newsletter, and which links are performing the best.
+ContactMonkey’s internal communications tool can track email analytics like email opens and link clicks—even showing you each employee’s unique actions—as well as the location of those opening your newsletter, and which links are performing the best.

 Here is what your Campaign Overview page looks like: